Eekhofh/IRM-M5/README.md

 This has been done using the 'save as' feature, which downloads a page's HTML and other files.
 Only the .html file is needed for this script.
 Other files (such as .png files) might be discarded.

+Results

 When applied to RUG.html, Milestone5.sh outputs 182.
 This means there are 182 occurrences of the word 'de' on the RUG Wikipedia page.
+Only the text itself from the Wikipedia page is considered.
+Text that does not appear in a paragraph, a heading or a list is not included.
+An example of text that is excluded is the container at the top right of the page, which displays general information about the university.